Disappearance of Steven Koecher: Investigations

-The Koecher family went to jails, morgues, and hospitals in the Las Vegas area in search of Steven Koecher.
+Koecher's family went to jails, morgues and hospitals in the Las Vegas area in their search.
 At one point, when employees at an International House of Pancakes told them that a man fitting Koecher's description had eaten there for three weeks straight, they themselves ate there for four nights.
-Another employee eventually gave them a more detailed description of the man and his eating habits, which led the Koechers to conclude he was not Steven.
+Another employee eventually gave them a more detailed description of the man and his eating habits, which led the family to conclude he was not Koecher.

 The Las Vegas Metropolitan Police (LVMPD) canvassed the houses in the neighborhood where Koecher's car had been parked.
-With the help of volunteers, they used helicopters, all terrain vehicles, and sniffer dogs.
+With the help of volunteers, they used helicopters, all terrain vehicles and sniffer dogs.
 By Christmas, the media in Salt Lake City and Las Vegas had begun reporting the story.
 A local dairy put Koecher's picture on a milk carton, and the LVMPD put a video with information on the case on its YouTube channel.